9. Application security

 include

 function .
-Available for all license types. - Using the
+This option is available for all license types. - Using the

 Compliance framework and pipeline

 mechanism that you can run in any group project.
-Available for theUltimate
+It is available for theUltimate

 license. - Copying pipeline sections to